Dr Rekha Nicholson

 - Khan Z, Rao-Nicholson R, Tarba S. Global networks as a mode of balance for exploratory innovations in a late liberalizing economy.
 Journal of World Business 2018, 53(3), 392-402.

 - Rao-Nicholson R, Cai C. The effects of ownership identity on corporate diversification strategy of Chinese companies in foreign markets.
-Asia Pacific Journal of Management 2018.
-In Press.
+Asia Pacific Journal of Management 2018, Epub ahead of print.

 - Liou R, Rao-Nicholson R, Sarpong D. What’s in a name?
 Cross-national distances and subsidiary’s corporate visual identity change in emerging-market firms’ cross-border acquisitions.
 International Marketing Review 2018, 35(2), 301-319.